htw-imi-showtime/showtime-website/content/ss23/master/m6-VamX/_index.md

 +++
 title = "VamX-Virtual Audio Manipulation Experience" project_id = "M6"
+sub_title = "framework for generating and evaluating acoustic manipulation of stressful situations in VR."

 # Properties for displaying the project in the project list
 card_image = "VamXlogo.png"